man715/VM-Packages/README.md

 # Virtual Machine Packages

+This is NOT to be used in production.
+Everything here is under experimentation.

 This repository contains the source code for packages supporting the following analysis environment projects:
 * [FLARE VM](https://github.com/mandiant/flare-vm)
 * [CommandoVM](https://github.com/mandiant/commando-vm)